microsoft/Kuku/README.md

 Once the table has been created, items can be inserted using the member function `Insert`.
 Items can be queried with the member function `Query`, which returns a `QueryResult` object.
-The `QueryResult` contains information about the location in the cuckoo table where the queried item was found, as well as the hash function that was used to eventually insert it.
+The `QueryResult` contains information about the location in the kuku table where the queried item was found, as well as the hash function that was used to eventually insert it.

-If Cuckoo fails to insert an item to the table or to the stash, the `Insert` function will return false, and a leftover item will be stored in a member variable that can be read with `LastInsertFailItem()`.
+If Kuku fails to insert an item to the table or to the stash, the `Insert` function will return false, and a leftover item will be stored in a member variable that can be read with `LastInsertFailItem()`.
 The same item cannot be inserted multiple times: `Insert` will return `false` in this case.